diana-hep/oamap/README.md

 ### Motivation

-Many data analyses, particularly in high energy physics, can't work exclusively with rectangular data.
-Sometimes you need an arbitrary-length list of particles or even nested lists.
+Many data analysis procedures, particularly in high energy physics, can't work exclusively with a table of rectangular data (i.e. a "data frame" or "flat ntuple").
+Sometimes you need an arbitrary-length list of particles or even nested lists, not just numbers.

 For instance, a dataset naturally expressed as

 ```
 [Event(met=MET(x=55.3, y=78.3),